-It can be defined as the processes used by fleet managers to monitor fleet activities and make decisions from asset management, dispatch and routing, and vehicle acquisition and disposal.
-It helps companies ensure compliance, improve efficiency, and reduce costs.
+Fleet management refers to all actions that need to take place to keep a fleet running efficiently, on time, and within budget.
+It is the processes used by fleet managers to monitor fleet activities and make decisions about proper asset management, dispatch and routing, and vehicle acquisition and disposal.
+Fleet management helps to ensure that a fleet is meeting compliance requirements, continuously improving efficiencies, and reducing costs.

-These days, most fleet managers use a fleet management system to help improve the efficiency of and increase visibility into their operations as well as help them stay in compliance with Federal Motor Carrier Safety Administration (FMCSA) and Department of Transportation (DOT) regulations.
-This can include proactive vehicle maintenance, improving fleet safety, and automating and streamlining dispatching, to name just a few benefits of a fleet management system.
+These days, most fleet managers use these systems to help increase visibility of fleet operations, improve efficiency and stay compliant with governmental and industry regulations (e.g., Federal Motor Carrier Safety Administration).
+All this can also include tools for proactive vehicle maintenance, improving fleet safety, and automating and streamlining dispatching, to name just a few.
 Below are a few of the major benefits of using a fleet management system.

 For a fleet manager, time is money.
 Fleet management software solutions can automate a lot of the tasks you're used to doing manually.
 By automating repetitive tasks, you can reduce your administrative burden, lower operating costs, and get time back to focus on growing the business.
 Fleet management solutions can help you:

 With fleet management solutions that give you second-by-second details about your vehicles' locations and jobs progress, you get access -- in one central platform -- to insights and data that can help you improve your fleet's operational processes.
-You get multiple data points from your telematics solution that let you leverage metrics, such as vehicle utilization, driver behavior, and idle times, giving you insight into your fleet's productivity.
+You get multiple data points that let you leverage metrics, such as vehicle usage, driver behavior, and idle times, giving you insight into your fleet's productivity.

 You can then make informed changes to improve processes as issues arise, in real-time.
 As your fleet becomes more efficient, it is also becoming more cost-effective.
 And as you use the tools to identify and correct inefficiencies such as driver behavior that leads to above-average fuel use or excessive idling, you can see significant savings.

 Managing commercial vehicles – whether five or 5,000 – is challenging on the best day.
-Add to the challenges you face everyday external influences that you have little to no control over, such as changes in legislation, uncertainty in the car market, and costs that can spiral out of control.
+Add to the challenges you face every day, external influences you have little to no control over, such as: changes in legislation, uncertainty in the car market, and costs that can spiral out of control.
 The job can often feel overwhelming.
 Here are some of the major challenges fleet managers face.